Tish-I/Assignments/README.md

 ![Screenshot08.png](Assignment1Screenshots%2FScreenshot08.png)

 </details>

+The steps were as follows:
-I used `git push` in order to push my newly created files from my local repository to my remote repository.
++ I used `git push` in order to push my newly created files from my local repository to my remote repository.
 The changes can be successfully viewed here;
 <details><summary>Click for screenshot</summary>